 The M.2 NGFF factor sockets is a standard socket that you’ll find in many popular Linux laptops; including the Dell XPS line of developer laptops.

 Swapping out the module in my laptop was a simple matter of removing a few screws, loosening the antenna wire, removing the old and sliding the new back into the socket.
-If you’re interested in replacing the Wi-Fi module on your own laptop, start by opening up the laptop’s back, locate and identify the Wi-Fi module, and estimate how confident you are that you’re actually looking at the Wi-Fi module and could manage to replace it.
+If you’re interested in replacing the Wi-Fi module on your laptop, start by opening up the laptop’s back, locate and identify the Wi-Fi module, and estimate how confident you are that you’re looking at the Wi-Fi module and could manage to replace it.

 I don’t feel confident saying anything about things like battery or data transfer performance of the Broadcom and Intel modules.
 What I can say for certain is that the network has been much more stable and reliable since installing the Intel module!
-I can now freely jump between distributions and Live-demo system images (“LiveCDs”) without having to dig out an USB-Ethernet adapter and manually retrieving drivers and firmware for my Wi-Fi.
-Moving from one part of the house and into range of a secondary Wi-Fi repeater rather than the main access point no longer kicks me off the network.
+I can now freely jump between distributions and Live-demo system images (“LiveCDs”) without having to dig out a USB-Ethernet adapter and manually retrieving drivers and firmware for my Wi-Fi.
+Moving from one part of the house and into the range of a secondary Wi-Fi repeater rather than the main access point no longer kicks me off the network.
 It has unlocked more potential for my laptop and removed a regularly occurring point of frustration from my life.
 Overall it was a very cheap upgrade to my laptop and I wish I’d done it earlier.